haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: A Re-evaluation.md

 #### Brewing Parameters

 The parameters used here are adapted from PocketScienceCoffee's article [How to brew with Pulsar (coming from V60)](https://pocketsciencecoffee.com/2023/10/01/how-to-brew-on-pulsar-coming-from-v60/).
+The coffees brewed in the preliminary and main experiments are SEY's [Worka Chelbessa](https://www.seycoffee.com/products/2024-worka-chelbessa-lot-10-ethiopia) and [Heza](https://www.seycoffee.com/products/2024-heza-nkonge-hill-reserve-lot-2-burundi)—one of the best Burundi this season, respectively.

 - Coffee-to-water ratio: 20g of coffee to 360g of water (1:18)
 - Water temperature: 100°C
 - Water quality: distilled water